legend-and-criminal-boyz/lacphiser/README.md

 * You can select any option by clicking on your keyboard

-* Note:- Don't delete any of the scripts included in lol file
+* Note:- Don't delete any of the scripts included in lac file

 # ?? ***More***: